ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/covid_quantification/covid_quant_KTH.md

   - /dashboards/wastewater/covid_quant_kth/
 ---

-<div class="alert alert-info">As of June 2023, the SARS-CoV-2 data will no longer be updated by SEEC-KTH.
-Data from after June 2023 is <a class="dark-blue" href="/dashboards/wastewater/covid_quantification/covid_quant_slu/">available from other research groups.</a></div>

 <div class="mt-3">
   <a href="/dashboards/wastewater/covid_quantification/"><i class="bi bi-arrow-left-circle-fill"></i> Go back to SARS-CoV-2 quantification within the wastewater epidemiology dashboard</a>
 </div>
 <br>

+<div class="alert alert-info">As of June 2023, the SARS-CoV-2 data will no longer be updated by SEEC-KTH.
+Data from after June 2023 is <a class="dark-blue" href="/dashboards/wastewater/covid_quantification/covid_quant_slu/">available from other research groups.</a></div>

 ## Introduction

 This project is led by associate professor Zeynep Cetecioglu Gurol and supported by Mariel Perez-Zabaleta and Isaac Owusu-Agyeman at KTH Royal Institute of Technology (KTH).
 Bioinformatics analyses of wastewater samples are held by assistant professor Luisa Hugerth (Uppsala University).
 This group of researchers are known as SEEC-KTH.
 The project was established as a collaboration between the [SciLifeLab COVID-19 National Research Program](https://www.scilifelab.se/covid-19), and the [SEED](https://www.kth.se/en/seed) and [Chemical Engineering](https://www.kth.se/ket/chemical-engineering-1.784196) departments at KTH.
 The project is now funded as part of the SciLifeLab Pandemic Laboratory Preparedness (PLP) Program.
 More information about the PLP program can be found in our [resources section](/resources/).
 SEEC-KTH is now part of the [Department of Industrial Biotechnology](https://www.kth.se/dib/department-of-industrial-biotechnology-1.783103) at KTH.

-The data and visualisations on this page are usually updated weekly, typically on Fridays.
-Data and information about the group on this dashboard are updated frequently, so please check back regularly to stay up to date.
+The data and visualisations on this page are **no longer being updated**.

 ## Wastewater collection sites